elliotruf/proteomics-de-go-analysis/README.md

 This project implements a reproducible R workflow for identifying protein expression changes and interpreting functional changes through Gene Ontology (GO) enrichment.

+Note: Due to the exploratory 1:1 sample design, fold-change thresholds were used to identify candidate differentially expressed proteins rather than statistical testing.

 ## Workflow
 - Data preprocessing and cleaning
 - Fold-change-based expression comparison